michael105/slterm/src/slterm.1.rst

-The usage of slterm differs from other terminal emulators by its three different main modes.
+The usage of slterm differs to other terminal emulators by its three different main modes.

 normalmode